 - In total, £750 was raised directly by the Concert.

-- that a generous offer from HSBC to match that funding has been taken up, bringing the total to £1500;
+- A generous offer from HSBC to match that funding brought the total to £1,500;

-- that an additional £200 was raised by the collection following the concert which will go directly to St Mary’s Church who so kindly provided us with a venue.
-None of this would have happened, had not so many people turned up on frankly, a rather damp night; and without the sustained efforts of Alister, and of all those who performed or otherwise helped and supported.
+- None of this would have happened, had not so many people turned up on a rather damp night; and without the sustained efforts of Alister, and of all those who performed or otherwise helped and supported.